MareGraph-EU/maregraph-eu.github.io/index.md

 ![](/img/maregraph-horizontal.1.png)
 # Welcome to the MareGraph landing page!

-## About
+### About
-With MAREGRAPH, we aim atsupporting the EU and its MemberStatesin the achievement of ambitious marine themed objectives by semantically enriching, interlinking and providing high value and foundational datasets.
+With MAREGRAPH, we aim at supporting the EU and its Member States in the achievement of ambitious marine themed objectives by semantically enriching, interlinking and providing high value and foundational datasets.
 These currently power the "effective biodiversity and conservation knowledge products" of today and will enable building the knowledge products of the future, where knowledge graphs and AI closely interact to support the marine public sector in making and